ddubl/vault/vault/vim.md

 For example:

 Enter Visual mode and mark some text/lines.
-Then type :diffput to push the selected lines to the other file or :diffget to get the selected lines from the other file.
+Then type :diffput to push the selected lines to the other file :diffget to get the selected lines from the other file.
 To belabor the point: This means that if there is a block of changes consisting of multiple lines, then selecting a subset of lines and issueing :diffput will only apply those changes in the other buffer.

 (:diffget and :diffput also accept ranges, see :h copy-diffs for more.)